 Manu Biosphere Reserve and Macaw Clay Lick (8 Days)

 Manu National Park is a popular destination in the Peruvian Amazon.
 The entire national park is spread over 1.532.806 hectares.
 The lush tiers of vegetation rise from 150 metres above sea level all the way up to 4200 metres.
 Manu National Park comprises three zones – Manu core zone, biosphere reserve and cultural zone.

 Access to Manu Core Zone is exclusive to scientists and researchers.
 The Biosphere reserve or the Manu Reserved Zone which dominates the major part of the national park has many trails and is popular among travellers.
 Manu cultural zone is where the communities live.

-The Amazon Rainforest is the largest rainforest in the world and Manu dominates the major part of the Peruvian Amazon.
+The Amazon Rainforest is the largest rainforest in the world and Manu.
+This lowland forest dominates the major part of the Peruvian Amazon.
 Manu National Park is home to over 32 indigenous people.
 They continue to practise their age-old traditions and customs.
+Some of these indigenous communities are currently living in voluntary isolation.

-Countless species of birds and animals also inhabit here.
+Countless species of birds and animals also inhabit the Amazon lowland rainforest, such as the black caiman and the giant armadillo.
 You will also find different plant species here.
-In 1987, UNESCO recognised Manu as a world heritage site.
+In 1987, UNESCO recognised Manu as a world heritage site, giving its current status as a protected area.
+The Manu Wildlife Center and the Alto Madre de Dios river are some of the most known places of the reserve.

 The eight days tour to Manu Biosphere Reserve and Macaws Clay Lick programme is carefully designed by our local experts from the native community to offer you the best of the pristine areas of the biosphere zone and cultural zone.

 Why Palotoa Amazon Travel?

 We are a local tour operator from the Palotoa community in Manu National Park.
 We take pride in employing locals from the community.
 They have extensive knowledge about the flora and fauna, trails and indigenous culture and traditions.
 Do take a moment to see our guest reviews on Tripadvisor.

 - Package / Tour: Manu Biosphere Reserve and Macaw Clay Lick 8D/7N